Here’s what relationship closure is and why it’s so important, plus tips for healing and moving on after an unexpected loss or breakup.

 How to Heal Without Relationship Closure

-- Change your environment.
 If your ex moved out of the house, you might consider finding a new place to live.
-You might even consider moving to a different state or province.
+If someone you love passed on, you might even consider moving to a different state or province.

-- Make new friends.
 You don’t need to abandon your old friends to find relationship closure.
-However, you may find it refreshing to build new friendships with people who don’t know you from your relationship days.
+However, you may find it refreshing to build new friendships with people who don’t know you from your “old relationship” days.